DerekCuevas/avowal/README.md

     // The only required life cycle method, 'validate' accepts two parameters,
     // the current value of the input and a callback function.
+    //
-    // The callback accepts two values, a boolean (valid / invalid) and
+    // The callback accepts two values, a boolean (valid / invalid) value and
     // a message to be rendered in one of your templates under the input.
-    // If valid == true, the success template will be rendered.
-If valid == false
+    // If valid === true, the success template will be rendered.
+If valid === false
     // the error template will be rendered.
+    //
     // Must return the state of the value with the callback as show below.
     // Rendering is optional, if a message is not supplied to the callback the
     // templates will not be rendered.